5 Best Reloading Manuals [UPDATED]

 How to Safely Reload Ammo

-- What is the best way to prevent a fire while reloading?
-The best way to prevent any sort of fire or accident while reloading is to follow manufacturer guidelines and to follow a detailed reloading manual at all times.
+2. Take precautions to prevent a fire while reloading.
+The best way to prevent any sort of fire or accidents when reloading is to always follow the instructions in a reloading manual and the guidelines given by the ammo manufacturers.
 Also, avoid nearby open flames or heating filaments.

-- Always wear eye protection.
-It’s an easy way to minimize risk of eye irritation.
+4. Always wear eye protection.
+It’s an easy way to minimize the risk of eye irritation.

-- Do not store primers in bulk.
-Also, don’t force primers into place or into a container.
+5. Do not store primers in bulk.
+Also, don’t force primers into place or into a container, as it can lead to accidental detonation due to their sensitive nature.

 Choosing the Right Manual